OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Native Libraries Tracing

 As discussed earlier in this chapter, iOS applications can also contain native code (C/C++ code) and it can be traced using the `frida-trace` CLI as well.
-For example, to trace calls for `open` function, following command can be used:
+For example, you can trace calls to the `open` function by running the following command:

 ```
 $ frida-trace -U -i "open" sg.vp.UnCrackable1